 Dr. Geary A. Rummler was the founding Partner of the Performance Design Lab (PDL), where he was continuing his life-long work on organizational performance improvement in complex systems until his death on October 29, 2008.
 Prior to founding the Performance Design Lab, Geary was the founding partner of The Rummler-Brache Group, an organization that became a leader in the business process improvement and management business in the 1980s and 1990s.
 Prior to that, Geary was President of the Kepner-Tregoe Strategy Group, specialists in strategic decision making; co-founder (with Thomas F. Gilbert) and president of Praxis Corporation, an innovator in the analysis and improvement of human performance; co-founder (with George S. Odiorne) and director of the University of Michigan’s Center for Programmed Learning for Business.

-Geary was a pioneer in the application of instructional and performance technologies to organizations and brings this experience to the issue of organization effectiveness.
+Geary was a pioneer in the application of instructional and performance technologies to organizations and brought this experience to the improvement of organization effectiveness.
 His clients in the private sector included the sales, service and manufacturing functions of the aircraft, automobile, steel, food, rubber, office equipment, pharmaceutical, telecommunications, chemical and petroleum industries; as well as the retail banking, and airline industries.
 He also worked with such federal agencies as IRS, SSA, HUD, GAO and DOT.
-Dr. Rummler’s research and consulting took him to Europe, Japan, Korea, Malaysia, China and Mexico.
+Geary’s research and consulting took him to Europe, Asia, Canada and Mexico.

-- A member of the Board of Directors of the American Society of Training and Development (ASTD)
+- A member of the Board of Directors of the American Society of Training & Development (ASTD)